How strong are you compared to the general population?

 I believe that everyone should strive to get as close to an Optimal level of strength as possible.

-This is for numerous reasons:
+Having this level of muscle strength is beneficial for numerous reasons:

 - So that you can pick up your kids and play with them without straining a muscle